 You have an idea.
 A spark.
-It might be a universe you've been building in your head for years, a unique combat mechanic, or a cast of characters whose stories need to be told.
+It might be a universe you've been building for years, a unique combat mechanic, or a cast of characters whose stories need to be told.
 Now, you're asking the question that turns a dreamer into a creator: "Could this be a trading card game?"

 The answer is yes.
 But understanding how to create a trading card game can feel like standing at the foot of a mountain.
 It’s a journey of creativity, logic, and iteration.
 You are not just a storyteller or an artist; you are an architect, designing an engine of fun.